Stacked glass payment cards with a dinar symbol, cathedral silhouette, and Serbian flag

 Serbia is an EU accession candidate (application 2009, candidate status 2012, Chapters 33 and 35 remain contentious due to Kosovo).
 If EU membership materializes, MiCA alignment would unlock the full range of EEA-licensed crypto card issuers.
 Serbia has already begun informal regulatory harmonization with EU standards.
 The Ministry of Finance has indicated that a "regulatory sandbox" for fintech and crypto is under development.

 The practical impact for card users: Serbia's clear legal framework means using a crypto card is unambiguously legal.
 You are spending legally recognized property.
 Tax obligations are defined.
-This puts Serbia ahead of most neighbors (Bosnia has no framework, Montenegro's is nascent, Albania's Law 66/2023 is newer).
+This puts Serbia ahead of most neighbors (Bosnia has no framework, Montenegro's is newer, Albania's Law 66/2023 is newer).
 The limitation is access: non-EEA status means only globally available issuers serve the market.

 Tax Treatment of Card Rewards in Serbia

 Serbia taxes cryptocurrency capital gains at a flat rate of 15% for individuals under the Digital Assets Act.
 The Poreska uprava (Tax Administration of Serbia, Пореска управа) administers all collection.
-Every disposal of crypto - including spending via a crypto card, crypto-to-crypto swaps, and selling for RSD/EUR - is a taxable event.
+Every disposal of crypto, including spending via a crypto card, crypto-to-crypto swaps, and selling for RSD/EUR, is a taxable event.

 • 10-year exemption: Capital gains tax is completely exempt for digital assets held more than 10 years.
 This is one of the longest holding exemptions in Europe and creates a powerful incentive for long-term holders.